48 Years Ago: Pink Floyd Set Psych-Rock Standard With ‘The Piper at the Gates of Dawn’

-Aug.
-4, 1967, one of the most incredible debut albums was released by one of the most incredible bands in the history of rock and roll.
+One of the most incredible debut albums was released by one of the most incredible bands in the history of rock ‘n’ roll was released on Aug.
+4, 1967.
 The band?
 Pink Floyd.
 The album?
-The Piper at the Gates of Dawn, a psychedelic masterpiece if ever there was one.
+The Piper at the Gates of Dawn, a psychedelic masterpiece.

 Syd Barrett, the troubled genius behind the bulk of the songs on this milestone release, saw the world a bit differently than most.
 His music, lyrics and artwork, reflected that.
 His story is one of tragic legend, but the music he left us continues to amaze four and a half decades on.